I have always been driven by three visual instincts: abstraction, simplified shapes and pattern.

 I am also drawn to seek out simplified shapes.
 A composition based on simple shapes is processed by a different part of the mind than a composition with great amounts of detail.
 That’s the part of the viewer’s mind I want to touch.
 I prefer not to do all the “work” for the viewer.
 Through subtlety, simplicity, and abstraction, I can turn over more of the visual processing to them.

-Harmony is also core instinct for me.
-If I don’t believe — and feel — that all the colors in the painting are unified through a common color-light, then I will not consider the painting entirely successful.
+My compositions are Harmony is also core instinct for me.
+If I cannot make all the colors in the painting feel as if they are unified through a common color-light, then I will not consider the painting entirely successful.
 At first glance this unified color often appears to be achieved with a narrow range of colors; yet, closer inspection reveals subtle temperature and hue shifts within the core color, which add variation and complexity to the color tapestry.

 My most recent series, Azure and Asphalt, explores these abstract and deeply atmospheric aesthetics in the urban setting — the patterns and colors formed on the illuminated streets and rooftops at sunset.
 In these works I must strike a delicate balance between simplification and detail: I have to include enough visual cues to make it clear to the viewer that it is an urban landscape, but few enough that it doesn’t distract from my primary interest, which is the light and atmosphere.